 Running into a winter hatch is one of the true joys of the season.
 From the corner of your eye you catch some motion.
 Was that a rise?
 And a minute later there’s no doubt you’re into a hatch when you see a dozen noses poke through the surface in the glassy slick above the tailout.

 Often, these are smaller fish.
 But given the opportunity for rising trout, I’ll take it with delight.

 Midge patterns and the occasional BWO are the standards here.
 Fussy trout may require a fly change or two and some long far off presentations.
 Success may come from emerger styles or an unweighted nymph dropper.
 But most of the winter risers I run into are strong feeders that are making the most of a short hatch window.

 A decent pattern with an excellent drift is required for midges.
-However, I have memories of fishing Blue Winged Olives during thick falling snow in early March, where the trout fed with reckless abandon.
+However, I have memories of fishing Blue Winged Olives during thick falling snow in March, where the trout fed with reckless abandon.
 The pattern didn’t much matter if the size was close.
 And if the drift was passable, the trout agreed as they moved two or three feet to take my fly.

 Improvise, Adapt and Overcome

 Anything is possible in the winter, so be ready for it.
-Trust not the weatherman, and be a good Boy Scout — always prepared.
+Trust not the weatherman, and be a good Boy Scout — be always prepared.
 Don’t believe that low-and-slow is your only option.
 If the action is spotty, change things up to find feeding fish.
 Cycle through nymphs and streamers in the winter, and be ready for your chance with a dry.